berwiecom/WIN.SRV..windows.server/README.md

 # WIN.SRV
 ## Windows Server Stuff

-You live Linux butt (sic!) sometimes meet a window ...
+You only know &#128039; penguins butt (sic!) sometimes someone begs you to look into their &num; windows.

 ### Windows: Server 2008R2 + Client Windows7 + Client Ubuntu